finm-32900/finm-32900.github.io/_sources/lectures/Week1/overview_w1.md

 ## Objectives

-The broad objective is to define the purpose of the course, demonstrate how to access [course page on GitHub](https://github.com/finm-32900/finm-32900-data-science), how to access the [course textbook](https://finm-32900.github.io/), and how to download and submit homework assignments via [GitHub classroom.](https://classroom.github.com/classrooms/151073994-finm-32900-winter-2024)
+The broad objective is to define the purpose of the course, the [discussions page on GitHub](https://github.com/orgs/finm-32900/discussions), how to access the [course textbook](https://finm-32900.github.io/), and how to download and submit homework assignments via [GitHub classroom.](https://classroom.github.com/classrooms/151073994-finm-32900-winter-2024)